MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 273 - Chapter 11 - Grovyle The Thief - Failing Quicksand Cave.md

 `Chatot`: "Everyone: HOORAY!"

-*If the Team has jumped into the desert quicksand:*
+*If the Hero has decided to jump into the quicksand pits:*

   * *Anchor: <a name="0"></a>0*